Appearance

 google:

 api_key: AI...API providers also check environment variables: ANTHROPIC_API_KEY, OPENAI_API_KEY, GOOGLE_API_KEY.
-If the env var is set, you don't need yg-secrets.yaml.
+If the env var is set, yg-secrets.yaml is not required.

 Notes